Karim Segond, Consulting Engineer for Ventilation and Cooling

 Calculation Engineer for flow simulation of air conditioning and smoke removal

 He shortly left Alstom in 2006 for the small engineering consulting company Air Flow Consulting in Zurich.
-He simulated the smoke extraction for fire safety, the air conditioning and the air guide for clean rooms.
+He simulated smoke extraction for fire safety, air conditioning and air flow for clean rooms.

 He used ICEM and Harpoon for the mesh generation and CFX as a CFD solver.